RickyNJ/Dump.go/README.md

 | ------------- | ------------- |

 ### Toss struct instances to a bin
-The Toss method supports arrays, slices and single instances of a struct.
+> [!NOTE]
+> The Toss method supports arrays, slices and single instances of a struct.
 Different struct types will result in a panic.
 ```
 person1 := Person{Name: "jake", Age: 12}
 person2 := Person{Name: "jakey", Age: 24}